-You must remember that the liver has basically 3 functions: cleansing the blood by eliminating toxins and cells that are no longer useful, helping synthesize carbohydrates and lipids, while also preventing hemorrhaging.
-It also fulfills the fabulous function of storage.
-Thanks to the liver we are able to store vitamins A, D, K, and E, which are basic for obtaining energy.
+You should know that the liver has three main functions.
+Firstly, it cleanses your blood by eliminating cells and toxins that are no longer useful.
+Further, it helps synthesize carbohydrates and lipids, while also preventing hemorrhaging.
+What’s more, it also stores glycogen (glucose).
+Finally, the liver also stores vitamins A, D, K, and E, which you need for getting energy.

-Jaundice presents as a skin discoloration, a yellow tone which is very apparent in the face and body.
-This is due to excessive amounts of bilirubin (bile) in the body and blood.
-This could be caused by a problem in the liver.
-This is one of the initial symptoms, associated mostly with contagious hepatitis.
+Jaundice presents as a change in skin color or a yellow tone which is very visible in your face and body.
+It’s due to excessive amounts of bile in your blood and body.
+What’s more, it could be due to a problem in the liver.
+This is one of the initial symptoms that presents mostly with contagious hepatitis.

 4. Fatigue and weakness

-In some occasions patients experience abdominal pain, they feel swollen, heavy, and very tired.
-You should keep a very close eye on your temperature if you have these symptoms.
+In some occasions, patients feel abdominal pain, and they feel heavy, swollen, and very tired.
+You should keep a very close eye on your temperature if you have these signs.
 If you have a fever, it often points to infection and inflammation.
 As such, don’t ignore it; consult with a doctor.

 6. Clear-colored stool

 Observe your stool when you go to the bathroom.
-If they are clear in color this is due to a liver problem.
-It is also possible that you suffer from irritable bowel syndrome, also associated with liver problems.
+If they’re clear in color, this is due to a liver problem.
+It’s also possible that you suffer from irritable bowel syndrome, which is also associated with liver issues.

 7. Body itching

-This is due to the accumulation of bile underneath skin.
-The body itches and you feel uncomfortable because your blood reacts to all the accumulated toxins that the liver has stopped cleansing.
+This is due to the buildup of bile under your skin.
+Your body itches and you feel uncomfortable because your blood is reacting to all the accumulated toxins that the liver has stopped cleansing.

 8. Bleeding and bruising

-Another less common symptom, but which is also associated with liver problems.
-Bleeding frequently from the nose or bruising for no apparent reason is related to protein deficiencies due to poor liver functioning.
-You must keep this in mind.
+Finally, these are less common symptoms but they can also be due to liver problems.
+Bleeding often from your nose or bruising for no apparent reason is related to protein deficiencies due to poor liver function.
+Please keep this last one in mind.

-All of the symptoms described here are due to liver problems, but your doctor is the one that can determine if you have fatty liver disease, inflammation due to hepatitis, etc. All of these described symptoms are usually very similar and only medical tests can verify what type of liver disease you suffer from.
+All of the symptoms we’ve gone over can be due to liver problems, but your doctor is the one who can determine their cause.
+For example, you can have fatty liver disease, inflammation due to hepatitis, etc. In addition, these symptoms are often very similar and only medical tests can verify what type of liver disease is causing them.